By Nancy William 7 minutes

 The problem with such tracking features is that they have a hold of almost all your online activity, and most of the time, it is all recorded without your understanding or consent.

-We hope this helped you realize the pros and cons of cross-site tracking and why you should limit websites from performing the said action.
+You now know how to prevent cross-site tracking, but at the same time understand the highs and lows of it.
 Your security and privacy are of top priority to us, which is why we are always providing you with the most relevant solutions.

 When it comes to security and privacy; a VPN will not only provide you with the privacy you need by making activities online anonymous; it will act as a wall between you and anyone or any tracking features that wish to store your information.